mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 ### New Features

-With this version we added support for the Mendix Studio Pro 8.4 SVG images feature.
+* We added support for the Mendix Studio Pro 8.4 SVG images feature.

 On Android: